Protect your brain space

 How does time away from technology help with art?

 Making art brings your inner world onto a page.
-If that world is full of TikTok and Instagram, it's going to influence how you make art.
+If that world is full of TikTok and Instagram, it will influence how you make art.

 Stepping back from social media helped my friend Cassie recalibrate her input.
-She also reclaimed three hours a day to practice and play in her sketchbooks!
+She also reclaimed three hours daily to practice and play in her sketchbooks!

 Let Cassie's beautiful work inspire us to step back and be mindful of what we’re taking in.